laudspeaker/laudspeaker/README.md

 Add a `.env` file to both server and client in packages

-We have provided examples which you can use: mv env-server-example packages/server/.env and  mv env-client-example packages/server/.env
+We have provided examples which you can use:

+`mv env-server-example packages/server/.env` and  `mv env-client-example packages/server/.env`

-Make sure you fill in the fields in the .env files before trying to run it
+Make sure you fill in the fields in the env files before trying to run laudspeaker

 Questions?
 Please join our [Slack channel](https://laudspeakerusers.slack.com/ssb/redirect) or visit our [site](https://laudspeaker.com/).